StefanT12/SOLID2/README.md

 1. Make smaller interfaces, each dealing with one aspect of the vehicle (IGasVehicle, ICargoVehicle, IElectricVehicle).
 2. Implement their functionality at a class level (CargoVehicle inherits from GasVehicle - which implements IGasVehicle and IVehicle - and implements ICargoVehicle).
 3. Pass the entities created with that class constructor as an interface (I pass CargoVehicle as IVehicle in ILocation.RunOperations method).
+Example of what this does:
 A Truck then becomes a CargoVehicle inheriting from GasVehicle and extending IVehicle, IGasVehicle, ICargoVehicle.
-This allows the GasStation to cast it from IVehicle as IGasVehicle and use it as its needed.
+The GasStation can then cast it from IVehicle as IGasVehicle and use it as its needed.

+---

+I have decided to keep a log of all the operations performed that I print in the Program.cs instead of printing in ILocation derived classes.
+This separates the Terminal from being dependent on a console app but as well separates concerns (in my opinion, it is not the Terminal's concern to print messages in the console).

+---

+I used the Factory to hide the implementation and random generation of vehicles.
+Everything that was needed in this exercie was a method that returns a randomly generated vehicle in the form of IVehicle, that is then passed to the Terminal and its Locations.

+---

+I am handling conflicting cases by using a class Result, which has an enum for result codes and a IList<string> for logging.
+Locations generate Result instances based on what is happening inside them.
+In this scenario, Terminal then decides how to interpret the results appropriately but as well append to its log the process (because locations "document" in the IList<string> of Result what they do to the vehicle)

+---